 If you’re not familiar with PEOs, here’s the rundown.
 You and the PEO split ownership of your small business fifty-fifty.
-While that sentence sounds terrifying, it really means you “lease” your employees to the PEO, which then files your taxes under its own company, accepts payroll liability, distributes paychecks, and handles benefits.
+While that sentence sounds scary, it really means you “lease” your employees to the PEO, which then files your taxes under its own company, accepts payroll liability, distributes paychecks, and handles benefits.
 Check out our PEO payroll article for a more in-depth analysis.

 ADP also takes over issues like recruiting, hiring, and onboarding.
 If you have questions about payroll, you can reach out to your dedicated payroll specialist—but know that when ADP runs your payroll, its payroll team is responsible for any problems with tax deductions.
 In terms of liability, you should be off the hook.

 With unlimited payroll runs and automatic tax filing, Gusto helps small-business owners worry less about payroll and put more time into growing their business.